 PIQUA — All information is provided by the Piqua Police Department.

-ACCIDENT: There was a report of a two-vehicle accident at approximately 3:30 p.m. on the 500 block of West Water Street.
-A citation was issued.
+ACCIDENT: There was a report of a two-vehicle, non-injury accident at 7 p.m. in the area of Washington Avenue and Vine Street.

 TRESPASSING: There was a report of a male and female removing a piece of wood on a window and coming into the home with the intent to squat for the night at 7:05 p.m. on the 1000 block of West High Street.

 THEFT: Subject reported his vehicle stolen at 4:30 a.m. on the 1500 block of Washington Avenue.
 Vehicle was entered as stolen.

 THEFT: Victim reported a drill stolen from his unlocked garage at 4:50 a.m. on the 500 block of Cleveland Street.